mbridak/not1mm/README.md

 - Select to use Enter Sends Message (ESM), and configure it's function keys.
 - Select whether or not to use Call History info.
+- Select whether or not to send XML score info to online scoreboards.

 ![Options Screen](https://github.com/mbridak/not1mm/blob/master/pic/configuration_options.png?raw=true)